Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Preliminaries

 This exhibits $\Sp(2)$ as a subgroup of $\Spin(7)$.
 Note however that $\Sp(2)$ can be embedded in $\Spin(7)$ in many ways; these embeddings are parametrised by sections of a bundle whose fibre is isomorphic to the homogeneous space $\Spin(7)/\Sp(2)$.
 Given a hyperK\"ahler triple $\langle\om_1, \om_2, \om_3\rangle$, in this paper we shall be interested in the `canonical' triple of $\Spin(7)$ $4$-forms defined by

 where $(i,j,k)$ denotes as usual a cyclic permutation of $(1,2,3)$.
-Note that while each $\Phi_i$ induces the same metric and orientation on $M^8$ (which of course coincide with hyperK\"ahler one), they are all nonetheless distinct as $\Spin(7)$-structures and hence, in particular, will have different $\spin(7)$- and deformed $\spin(7)$-instantons.
+Observe that $\Phi_3$ corresponds precisely to (\ref{sp2andspin73}).
+Note also that while each $\Phi_i$ induces the same metric and orientation on $M^8$ (which of course coincide with hyperK\"ahler one), they are all nonetheless distinct as $\Spin(7)$-structures and hence, in particular, will have different $\spin(7)$- and deformed $\spin(7)$-instantons.

 If the $\Spin(7)$ $4$-form is given by (\ref{sp2andspin7i}) then we can express the irreducible $\Spin(7)$ summands of $\Lm^2$ and $\Lm^4$ in terms of the irreducible $\Sp(2)$-modules.
 A straightforward computation and application of Schur's lemma gives the next result. \begin{Prop} The irreducible $\Spin(7)$ summands of $\Lm^2$ and $\Lm^4$ with respect to $\Phi_3$, split into $\Sp(2)$-modules as follows: